Bernardo del Carpio: The story

 The earliest form of the legend of Bernardo is found in the Chronicon mundi of Lucas of Tuy (1236), followed closely by the Historia Gothica of Rodrigo Jiménez de Rada (1243) and the Primera Crónica General (1270).

 According to the form of the legend found in the 13th-century chronicles, Bernardo was the son of the secret marriage of Sancho Díaz, count of Saldaña, and Jimena, daughter of King Alfonso II of Asturias, although rumour had it that his mother was Timbor, sister of the Frankish king Charlemagne.
 He was born early in his grandfather Alfonso's reign, but when the king learned of the illicit marriage he had Sancho imprisoned and Jimena placed in a convent.
 Bernardo was raised in the royal court.

 When Alfonso grew old, he submitted to Charlemagne in return for protection against the Moors.
 Bernardo led the resistance to this submission, forcing Alfonso to renege.
 Charlemagne then invaded Asturias.
 Bernardo, leading the army, and his Moorish ally, King Marsil of Zaragoza, defeated the Franks at the Battle of Roncevaux Pass, where Roland was killed.

 After his victory, Bernardo learned that his father was still alive.
 He went into mourning for his living father, but Alfonso still refused to free Sancho.
 When Charlemagne returned to take revenge on Marsil, Bernardo joined him against his old ally.
 Charlemagne richly rewarded him and brought him back to France.
 Twenty-four years later he returned to Asturias and fought alongside King Alfonso III at Toledo.

 When his cousin, Don Bueso, marched from France with an army, Bernardo defeated him in a duel and then defeated his army.
 He then demanded the freedom of his father, but was refused.
 A year later, he fought for the queen in a tournament, but his request for his father's freedom was again refused.
 He then decided to go on a rampage, seizing land and generally terrorizing the kingdom for two years.
 He built up a large retinue and constructed a castle he called El Carpio near Salamanca as his headquarters.
 When Alfonso III marched on El Carpio, Bernardo demanded his father's release.
 This was granted, but his father had died three days before.
 Bernardo thus lost the castle for nothing.

 Bernardo returned to France for a time before Charlemagne sent him back with soldiers and horses to fight the Moors.
 He liberated Berbegal, Barbastro and Sobrarbe before settling down to marry Doña Galinda, daughter of Count Alardos de Latre.
 He repopulated the Canal de Jaca.

 Origins

-Although presented in the chronicles as history, the story is of Bernardo is fictitious, being full of anachronisms and chronologically impossible.
+Although presented in the chronicles as history, the story of Bernardo is fictitious, being full of anachronisms and chronologically impossible.
 He would have been 82 years old when he defeated Don Bueso and his father must have been 110 at his death.
 The Primera Crónica frequently expresses doubt about the story.
 The historical figure who is most likely the origin of the legend is Bernard of Septimania.